atravitz/correlator-hoomd-plugin/README.md

 ## Documentation

-Correlator is a HOOMD plugin, as such, users should have a basic understanding of creating and running HOOMD scripts.
+Correlator is a HOOMD plug-in, as such, users should have a basic understanding of creating and running HOOMD scripts.

     class hoomd.correlator.correlate.autocorrelate(quantities,
                 filename="autocorrelate.log", period=1, eval_period=0)